stephen776/withCustomHook/README.md

 `withCustomHook` is written in Typescript so you will get type inference out of the box for props passed to the resutling HOC

 NOTE: There is currently a limitation on how parameters must be passed to the custom hooked passed into the HOC.
 The hook must accept a single arugment in the form of an object.
-Future versions will hopefill lift this constraint and provide an even more flexible API but for now, passing a config object is a pretty standard JS/TS practice.
+Future versions will hopefully lift this constraint and provide an even more flexible API but for now, passing a config object is a pretty standard JS/TS practice.

 ### Installation